iamsourabh96/3D_Reconstruction/README.md

 The tracking features approach is computationally faster.
 Tracked features can be lost over the subsequent frames and will have to be reintiallized once they fall below a certain specified threshold.
 In my approach the features are reinitialized if the number of key points fall below 1500.

-If all the point correspondences were perfect, then we would have need only five feature correspondences between two successive frames to estimate motion accurately.
-However, the feature tracking algorithms are not perfect, and therefore we have several erroneous correspondence.
-A standard technique of handling outliers when doing model estimation is RANSAC

 ## Computing Essesntial Matrix